TusharPuranik/Hacking-Android-devices-using-Metasploit-Framework/README.md

 LPORT is set to be as a listening port
 R> /var/www/html would give the output directly on apache server apk is the final name of the final output

+2. Launching an Attack
+Before launching attack, we need to check the status of the apache server.
+Type command:
+#service apache2 status

+All seems set, now type msfconsole.
+Use multi/handler exploit, set payload the same as generated prevoisly, set LHOST and LPORT values same as used in payload and finally type exploit to launch an attack.

+In real life scenarios, some social engineering techniques can be used to let the target download the malicious apk file.
+For demonstration we are just accessing the attacker machine to download the file in the Android device.
+After downloading it successfully, select the app to install.

+Once the user installs the application and runs it, the meterepreter session would be opened immediatly at the attacking side.